nishank123-abc/Predictive-analysis/README.md

 - 🤝 I’m looking for help with **Financial Model building**

-- 👨‍💻 All of my projects are available at [https://github.com/nishank123-abc](https://github.com/nishank123-abc)

-- 💬 Ask me about **Financial Modeling,Applied statistics**

 - 📫 How to reach me **bhadenishank@gmail.com**

 - ⚡Hobbies **I like to do sky glazing, Traveling**